Monday, 20 Apr 2026

 - Advertisement -

 The trucking industry is one of the few sectors actively offering second chances.
 Because the demand for truck drivers is booming.
-The American Trucking Associations (ATA) estimates a shortage of over 80,000 drivers in 2024, projected to hit 160,000 by 2030.
+The American Trucking Associations (ATA) estimates a shortage of over 80,000 drivers in 2025, projected to hit 160,000 by 2030.
+These companies follow FMCSA (Federal Motor Carrier Safety Administration) regulations while balancing risk, safety, and workforce needs.

 What Is a CDL and Why Does It Matter?